How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 {"email": "ada@example.com", "token": "abc123"}

-Step 3: Choose Obfuscation Options
+Step 3: Choose obfuscation options

-Select the encoding methods you want to apply:
+Pick the encoding methods you want:

 - Surrogate pairs / Unicode escapes — Converts characters to